se-edu/se-book/architecture/architecturalStyles/clientServer/what/text.md

 <tip-box>

-:package: The online game and teh Web application below uses the client-server style.
+:package: The online game and the Web application below uses the client-server style.

 <img src="{{baseUrl}}/architecture/architecturalStyles/clientServer/what/images/clientServerExamples.png" height="200" />